 Source: NSW Health health.nsw.gov.au/immunisation/Pages/flu.aspx#free

-Also, there are people who are also not recommended to have the vaccine, namely: (1) people who have a severe allergy to chicken eggs (because it is a component of the vaccine and it can cause them to have severe anaphylactic reaction which is life-threatening); (2) children less than 6 months of age (the vaccine is not approved for this age group); and (3) those who already have fever (they should wait until they have good health status before they get vaccinated) .
+Also, some people are not recommended to have the vaccine, namely: (1) people who had a severe allergy following a previous flu shot; (2) children less than 6 months of age (the vaccine is not approved for this age group); and (3) those who already have fever (38 celsius or more) (they should wait until they have good health status before they get vaccinated).